timm/ezr/docs/index.md

 # Why Micro Modeling?

 Some of us (many of us) work to  find valuable insights from small, localized datasets.
-Not everyone has the resources to develop models with over a trillion parameters.
-For those working with these large-scale models, a locally-built reference model is essential for testing.
+Not everyone has the resources to build models with over a trillion parameters.
+For those working And those not building, but using these large-scale models, a locally-built reference model is essential for testing.
 E.g.

 - Poor results from the local  model can underline the value of the more general model.
 - When the general model fails, the local model can become a useful replacement.